British intervention in Spanish American independence: Arms trade

-After 1815 this changed dramatically; with the war in Europe over the revolutionaries were helped by arms and ammunition that were supplied to them from the United Kingdom and its colonies.
+After 1815 this changed dramatically; with the war in Europe over, the revolutionaries were helped by arms and ammunition supplied to them from the United Kingdom and its colonies.
 Thus began the creation and equipping of new regular patriotic armies.
 With Britain's complete control of the seas and her colonies in the Caribbean, notably Jamaica and Trinidad, this made arms trafficking far easier to accomplish.
 The large surplus of arms left over from the Napoleonic war by Britain meant that these were cheap and readily available.
 British merchants both in the Caribbean and in Europe gave loans and supplies that enabled the South American revolutionaries to secure the means to carry out further campaigns.
 As a result, British merchants cut the monopolies held by the Spanish elite.
 With the increase in merchants came an influx of new ideas and new people from Europe, including academics and artisans and tradesmen.
-With the increase in Europeans across the entire South Americas, Britain's goal to increase trade had influenced a continent's fight for independence.
+With the increase in Europeans across the whole of South America, Britain's goal to increase trade had influenced a continent's fight for independence.